Who are you?

 For the girls

-Girls today face a world where the pressures, demands and expectations coming at them make the ones I experienced pale in comparison.
+Young women today face a world where the pressures, demands and expectations coming at them make the ones I experienced pale in comparison.
 The stories I needed to share are for them.
 The messy, rocky places they’re in, they won’t be in forever.
 They need to be assured of that.
 The challenges, hurts and the tough stuff won’t last forever.
 They need to know that they can push through them.

 Thank you for being here!